-Japanese bronze Samurai archer holding a bow in one hand and preparing to draw his arrow with the other, his robe decorated with formal crests mon, with an aikuchi into his waist and a tachi suspended from his side, on a carved wood base signed in a rectangular reserve Gyōkō, Meiji period (1868-1912).
+Japanese bronze Samurai archer holding a bow in one hand and preparing to draw his arrow with the other, the gilt details mon (heraldic crest) finely worked on ground of rich brown patination, with an aikuchi into his waist and a tachi suspended from his side, standing on a wood base carved with a paulownia motif, signed in a rectangular reserve Gyōkō 暁光, Meiji period 1868-1912.

 The artist Akasofu Gyōkō 赤祖父暁光 (given name Sotojirō) lived in Tokyo producing from his workshop cast metalwork sculptures.
 His recorded figures of birds are hawks and eagles but he also produced large-scale models of samurai warriors.
 He was a member of the Tokyo Cast Metalworkers’ Association (Tōkyō Chōkinkay) active in the second half of the Meiji era.